DanielBMarkham/Info-Ops/manuscript/chapter14.md

 To keep current with the progress of EasyAM, which is open source and free, simply visit the GitHub site.
 GitHub also has a feature where you can watch and be notified when the project changes.

 To get assistance or report a bug, send an email to help@easyam.org

+Now let's organize some stuff!